Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 Where is the official list of licensed CASPs?

-The European Securities and Markets Authority (ESMA) maintains the official public register of authorised CASPs and notified white papers.
-EU MiCA is an independent tracker that summarises and links to those primary sources — always confirm the current status in the ESMA register.
+The European Securities and Markets Authority (ESMA) maintains the official public MiCA register.
+The register includes current and ended CASP entries and notified white papers.
+EU MiCA is an independent tracker that summarises and links to these sources.
+Confirm the current status in the ESMA register.